grafana/scenes/docusaurus/docs/scene-layout.md

 ### Responsive flex layouts

 By default SceneFlexLayout has some responsive behaviors for smaller screens.
-These kick in for screens that match the media query of theme.breakpoints.down('md').
+These kick in for screens that match the media query of Grafana's theme.breakpoints.down('md').

 * SceneFlexLayout direction will change from row to column.
 * SceneFlexLayout maxWidth, maxHeight, height or width constraints are removed.